beginning of content

 What causes my teen's mood to change?

-How can I support my teen during puberty?
+How can I support my teen through puberty?

-The physical changes they undergo during puberty can also be overwhelming or scary.
+The physical changes they experience during puberty can also be overwhelming or scary.
 Stress can significantly impact how their brain develops.
-It's important to support your teen during this time, by:
+It's important to support your teen during this time by:

-Introduce and encourage your child to take part in a range of activities and positive experiences — both inside and outside of school.
-This helps to support their development.
+Introduce and encourage your child to take part in a range of activities and positive experiences within and outside of school.
+This supports their development.

 Sleep